“Happiness is not something you postpone for the future; it is something you design for the present.”

 Wherever we are in life, we can decide to be happy.

 True happiness doesn’t depend on any external events, things, or people.
-It originates from within ourselves – how we choose to experience the world.
+It originates from within ourselves – how we choose to view and experience the world.

-The fact that you can read this right now means you’re already blessed.
+The fact you can read this right now means you’re already blessed.
 Some examples include having:

 A reading device of choice (computer, smartphone, etc.)